acheshkov/program-graphs/README.md

 # Limitations

- - For now, only a Java language is supported
+ - For now, only a Java language is supported;
+ - For now, only `CFG` is supported;
- - It's not possible to build `CFG` for a project or class.
+ - It's not possible to build graphs for a project or class.
 Only method level is supported